Table of Contents

 Not even Gaga, one of the most unassailable pop stars on the planet, managed to get the project started.
-The last time this contraption was heard, Polaroid said, "We will share more details when more information becomes available."
+The last time this gadget was heard, Polaroid said, "We will share more details when more information becomes available."
 Yes, certainly.

 4 Apple AirPower